nickjj/orats/README.md

 location will be `localhost` and the username will be `postgres` so these values are provided by default.

 Remember, this is only your development postgres password.
 It will **never** ask for your production passwords.

+#### Is the outdated playbook detection guaranteed to be accurate?

+No, because you may decide to change the playbook so I can't just do a checksum comparison.
+What it does is get a list of roles used in the latest playbook given your installed version of orats.

+Then it looks through your playbook and compares each role to your playbook to see if it's there.
+It's fairly naive but it gets the job done for cases where your playbook might be 2 months out of date and you want to see if new roles have been added.

+It also compares the mtime between your playbook and the latest one relative to the version you have installed.

 ## Base